TeenNick (Indian TV programming block)

-TeenNick India was a programming block on Nick Jr. India devoted to teens.
-It was part of Nickelodeon India.
-TeenNick India was discontinued on 1 February 2017.
+TeenNick India was a programming block devoted to teens, it was part of Nickelodeon India from 2012 to 2017.

 History

-Nickelodeon India does not air live action Nickelodeon programming on the main channel and decided to launch those shows as part of a night time programming block in 2012 on Nick Jr. India.
-Later, it started showing animated Nickelodeon programming like Teenage Mutant Ninja Turtles.
+Nickelodeon India air Nickelodeon programming on the main channel and decided to launch those shows as part of a night time programming block in 2012 on Nick Jr. India., When it launched, the channel mostly aired action shows like Power Rangers.
 Nick HD+ launched in 2015 also had some live action programming.

 On 1 February 2017 the block was discontinued, making Nick Jr. a 24-hour channel.
 Nickelodeon HD+ also stopped airing live action programs from that date however they were again started from 2 August 2021.